Province of Badajoz: Geography

-Topography

 Although many districts have low hills ranges, the surface is more often a desolate and monotonous plain, flat or slightly undulating.
 Its one large river is the Guadiana, which traverses the north of the province from east to west, fed by many tributaries; but it is only at certain seasons that the river-bed fills with any considerable volume of water, and the Guadiana may frequently be forded without difficulty.
 The climate is continental with great extremes of heat in summer and of cold in winter, when fierce north and north-west winds blow across the plains.
 Mountains, pastures and Mediterranean forests are important geographical features of this province.

 Administrative divisions

 The Province of Badajoz is divided into 165 municipalities.
 After Badajoz, the capital, the main towns in the province are Almendralejo, Azuaga, Don Benito, Olivenza, Jerez de los Caballeros, Mérida, Zafra, Montijo and Villanueva de la Serena.

 There are also traditional comarcas (shires, but with no administrative role) in the province, including La Siberia and Llanos de Olivenza.
 The capital city of Badajoz is the most important commercial center of the province.
 The Council of Badajoz has its seat in this city.